 This is dystopia about the world and its society, about how it degrades and becomes disgusting.
 The laws and rules are ridiculed because of their absurdness.
 The main hero faces the totalitarianism system and tries to win this challenge.
 The novel illustrates the necessity of moral developing of the community.

-“The Lord of the Ring” by J. R. R. Tolkien
+“The Lord of the Rings” by J. R. R. Tolkien

 Almost everyone likes this novel, as it is considered to be one of the most exciting fantasy books in the world.
 It is interesting plus full of adventures and teaching at a time.
 It adheres to the ideas of brotherhood, loyalty and helpfulness.
 This story shows that the good always wins the evil even if the challenge is unfair.